-1. It is late in the night and David sees Saul fast asleep, surrounded by his 3,000 men with Abner, the commander of his army close by, as he was to protect his king.
-And David asks his men who will go with him inside the camp of Saul to confront Saul and Abishai said that he would go.
-Interestingly enough his mother's name was Zeruiah and she was David's sister according to I Chronicles 2:13-16, which made Abishai David's nephew!
+It is late in the night and David sees Saul fast asleep, surrounded by his 3,000 men with Abner, the commander of his army close by, as he was to protect his King.

+And David asks his men who will go with him inside the camp of Saul to confront Saul.

+And Abishai said that he would go.

+Interestingly enough his mother's name was Zeruiah, and she was David's sister according to I Chronicles 2:13-16, which made Abishai David's nephew!

 And as the army of Israel is asleep, they sneak into the camp and Abishai tells David that God has brought Saul into his hand and the spear that Saul used to try and kill David, Abishai wants to use it to kill Saul!
+He wants to pin him to the ground with it!

 In fact, Abishai says he only needs one shot to kill Saul, "Let me at him!
+I will make mincemeat out of him!" is kind of what Abishai is saying!

+Now let's think about this for a minute.
+How in the world can the whole army of King Saul be asleep?

+Some needed to remain awake to make sure no one would sneak into the camp and kill King Saul!

+That is crazy and it does not sound right.

+But it is when you know the rest of the story.

+You see, there is an answer to this question and the answer is given to us in I Samuel 26:12 as we will see in a few minutes.

-I will make mince meat out of him!" is kind of what Abishai is saying!
-2. Now how can this whole army be asleep and allow David and Abishai to go right up to the king of Israel?
-I will give you a hint and we will read of it in verse 12, the Lord put the camp of Israel, including Saul and Abner into a deep sleep.
+But I will let you in on the secret.
+The Lord put the camp of Israel, including Saul and Abner into a deep sleep.

 Okay, not really a hint, but that is what happened and that is why they could enter the camp unnoticed!

+Think about the situation that David was in.
+He could have let Abishai kill Saul, and his hands would have been clean, but he didn't allow it.

+David let Saul live a few chapters back, and now Saul is coming after David again and David could have said, "That is it!
+He is dead to me, and he is going to be dead period!
+Go get him Abishai!"

-1. David could have let Abishai kill Saul and his hands would have been clean, but he didn't allow it.
-David did not see it that way.
-He knew that the Lord would deal with Saul and in the end; Saul will die because of his rebellion against the Lord.
-But that did not give him the right to kill Saul or let one of his men kill Saul, for he would be just as responsible.
+But David did not see it that way.
+He knew that the Lord would deal with Saul and in the end; Saul would die because of his rebellion against the Lord.

+In saying that, you can see that David understood that all that Saul did to him did not give him the right to kill Saul or let one of his men kill Saul, for he would be just as responsible.

 It is as Poole wrote, "Though Saul be a cruel tyrant, and rejected by God, yet he is our sovereign lord and king; and I, though designed king, as yet am but a private person, and his subject; and therefore cannot kill him without sin, nor will I consent that you shouldst do it."